Find Grad Schools

 1 Yearly Graduations

 University of Southern California comes in at #11 on our list of the most popular colleges offering graduate certificates in historic preservation and conservation.
 Each year, around 46,200 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $66,640 per year, while in-state graduate students, on average, pay $66,640 per year.
+The average in-state tuition for full-time undergraduates is $63,468 per year, while in-state graduate students, on average, pay $63,468 per year.
 During the most recent year for which we have data, 1 people received their graduate certificate in historic preservation and conservation from USC.
-Around 20% of these students were from an underrepresented racial-ethnic group, and 80% were women.
+About 33% of this group were women, and 33% were students from an underrepresented racial-ethnic group.

 #13